 By Jerry Huffman

 In addition to the Milwaukee Brewers, Wisconsin has two professional baseball teams.
-The Beloit Snappers are a Class A farm team for the Minnesota Twins.
+The Beloit Snappers are a Class A farm team for Oakland Athletics.
 The Wisconsin Timber Rattlers are also a Class A team for the Brewers.
 (For the non-baseball fan, players on a Class A team are usually at the start of their career and it’s their first stop on the way to the major leagues.)

 Appleton’s history of professional baseball dates back to 1891, and the Rattlers are the latest incarnation that keeps the streak alive.

 Appleton baseball has an impressive alumni list of players who have hit the big time.
 Alex “A-Rod” Rodriquez, Rich “Goose” Gossage, and David “Big Papi” Ortiz, as well as 2009 Cy Young Award winner Felix Hernandez, all started their baseball careers along Highway 41.

 The Timber Rattlers have a family friendly attitude towards pricing.
 Front row seats in the stadium are only $10, and for $5 you can have your own picnic in the outfield grass.